-DIVORCE & SEPARATIONS CAN BE BASED ON MUTUAL RESPECT, HONESTY, INTEGRITY AND COOPERATION.
-WE ARE EXPERIENCED KITCHENER FAMILY LAW LAWYERS WITH EXPERTISE AND CERTIFICATION IN COLLABORATIVE FAMILY LAW AS A BETTER WAY TO SEPARATE AND DIVORCE.
+YOUR SEPARATION & DIVORCE CAN BE NEGOTIATED WITHOUT HAVING TO GO TO COURT BASED ON MUTUAL RESPECT, HONESTY, INTEGRITY AND COOPERATION.
+COLLABORATIVE FAMILY LAW IS A BETTER WAY TO SEPARATE AND DIVORCE.

 When you are ready to move forward with a customized, respectful alternative to traditional adversarial separation and divorce, please contact our firm for more information.
 We will help you to create a customized solution that considers the priorities of both spouses, and without ever having to go to court.
 Best of all, your information will be kept strictly confidential and private in a manner that court proceedings cannot achieve.
 We are ready to help - give us a call!